 A major applied component of specialist training is the internship in school psychology.
-All students are required to successfully complete a supervised field placement in an approved public or private school consisting of a minimum of 1,200 clock hours.
+All students are required to successfully complete a supervised field placement consisting of a minimum of 1,200 clock hours in an elementary and/or secondary school setting.
 Students should plan to work 40 hours per week over the course of an academic year.
-The internship is typically completed in one calendar year and typically follows the completion of the prerequisite course work with a GPA of 3.0 or higher.
+The internship is typically completed in one academic year following completion of all prerequisite course work with a GPA of 3.0 or higher.